condmaker/stud_fight/README.md

 the next turn, ending the game since a player has died, etc...).
 Each client will then be notified of this state.

-The server was made with sockets that run the **TCP protocol**-- so we can keep track and send information reliably to both clients.
+The server was made with sockets that run with the **TCP protocol**-- so we can keep track and send information reliably to both clients.
 As refereed above each thread also runs on their separate sockets to improve reactions to client messaging.